-I will start off by saying I am by no means an expert at potty training.
+Firstly, I will start off by saying I am by no means an expert at potty training.
 I only have one child who is potty trained, I still have an 18 month old who is in nappies and I am quite okay with that.
-But my 3-year-old is both night and day potty trained and I thought maybe I can pass on some tips that helped us out for anyone whose about to start this journey with their toddler.
+But my 3-year-old is both night and day potty trained and I thought maybe I can pass on my tips for successful potty training for anyone who is about to start this journey with their toddler.

 I will also be using these tips for our daughter when I feel she is ready to be potty trained too.
 Noah is a very defiant toddler so I thought we would have our work cut out for us with training him, but he actually took to it easily.
 Like way too easily.
 Like I am expecting the ball to drop somewhere.
 Siena will probably be the tough one!

 When it came to night training Noah did that all by himself.
 I don’t think we can take too much credit.
 We did have a couple of accidents but for the most part we are really proud with how he transitioned.
 It started because he did not want to wear his pull-up anymore and we were sick of the battle of trying to get him to wear one.
 So if he would wake in the night (like he normally does to come into our bed) we would ask him if he needs to go to the bathroom, we still do and he will either want to or not.